ideaconsult/ambit-docker/README.md

 # Customization
 Need different datasets?
 An empty instance to populate with your own data?

 Copy the `docker-compose.yml` and `ambit-config.env` files to a new directory and edit them to suit your needs.

+## Examples
-Check the `examples` directory for some ready-made solutions or see below for more technical information.
+Check the [examples](examples/README.md) for some ready-made solutions or see below for more technical information.

 ## Importing custom datasets
 Some publicly available datasets are automatically downloaded, when their names are recognized in the configuration.
 Currently, these include `nanoreg1` and `nanoreg2`.